czi-catalystproject/hub-champion-training/index.md

 :::::

 :::{attention}
-{bdg-danger}`pre-alpha`
+{bdg-danger}`alpha`
-This lesson is under active development and not ready for teaching yet.
+This lesson is a first draft and under iterative development.
 :::

 :::{seealso}